dpcalfola/hammerspoon_config/README.md

 * Window hint:
     * shortcut:
         * ctrl + opt + cmd + /
-    *
+    * Note:
-    This feature helps focusing on the window that are hided or minimized or not in the front.
+        - This feature helps that focusing on the window minimized or hided or not in the front.
-    When you press the shortcut, every window's hints will be shown If user press the hint key of the window, the window will be focused and located in the front.
+        - When you press the shortcut, every window's hints as 'hint key' will be shown.
+        - If you press the hint key of the window, the window will be focused and located in the front.

 * Input source changer: